An Extension of Heron's Formula to Tetrahedra, and the Projective Nature of Its Zeros: Two involutions on tetrahedra, non-degenerate and otherwise

 Via random numerical examples, it is easily shown that the reciprocal and twinning involutions do \EMPH{not} commute.
 Similarly, it can be shown that their compositions (in either order) are not themselves involutions, so that the group they generate is not the Klein $4$-group.
 The following conjecture is most likely wistful thinking, but if true would show that the reciprocal and twinning involutions are somehow connected.
 The alternative is that alternatively applying these two involutions executes a kind of a chaotic trajectory through \textquote{tetrahedron space,} which would also be rather interesting. \begin{conjecture} The two compositions of the reciprocal and twinning involutions have finite orders. \end{conjecture} Note that since these compositions are conjugate, their orders are necessarily equal.

 Yet another involution, at least on degenerate tetrahedra, is defined by the condition $s' = s$ together with Eqs.~(\myref{eq:yet-another}) of Appendix \myref{sec:2to2}; it would also be interesting to study how it relates to the two analyzed above.
 With a bit of imagination \cite{Hilbert:1952}, it is not hard to come up with yet more discrete relations between tetrahedra based on the areas or areal vectors of their interior and exterior faces.
 One could, for example, set the areal Gram matrix $\mbf G_\msf A$ at $\GEO{A}$ to the interior areal Gram matrix $\mbf G_\msf{int}$ of another tetrahedron (perhaps after a row/column permutation).
-Clearly instead setting $\mbf G_\msf B \coloneq \mbf G_\msf{int}$ or to the Gram matrix at either of the other two vertices yields the same tetrahedron up to relabeling.
-The same is \EMPH{not} true, however, if one sets $\mbf G_\msf{int} \coloneq \mbf G_\msf A$, $\mbf G_\msf B$, $\mbf G_\msf C$ or $\mbf G_\msf D\fit$; in fact, iterating on these latter identifications appears to produce a directed tree of non-equivalent tetrahedra, each node of which has out-degree three!
+Clearly instead setting the areal Gram matrix at $\GEO{B}, \GEO{C}$ or $\GEO{D}$ to $\mbf G_\msf{int}$ yields the same tetrahedron up to relabeling.
+The same is \EMPH{not} true, however, if one sets $\mbf G_\msf{int} \coloneq \mbf G_\msf A$, $\mbf G_\msf B$, $\mbf G_\msf C$ or $\mbf G_\msf D\fit$; in fact, iterating on these latter identifications appears to produce a directed tree of non-equivalent tetrahedra, each node of which has out-degree four!
 Is this tree infinite, or do the directed paths therein all converge, and if so, to what?
 The one thing that seems certain is that there are infinitely many questions about the humble tetrahedron left to be explored \textellipsis

 {

 }

 \begin{displayquote} Before I begin to talk to you about the sizes and shapes of things, I am going to make a request that may seem somewhat strange.
 I am going to ask you to forget that you have ever lived until this moment.
 It is not that I am going to tell you anything new, that you did not know before; for I am merely going to remind you of a lot of things that you have known familiarly for years.
 Only I want you to observe them all quite freshly over again, as if you had not seen them before \textellipsis~for geometry, you know, is the gate of science, and the gate is so low and small that one can only enter it as a child.